Jimm1432/Rush-Royale-Bot/README.md

 * Run launch_gui.bat to start the bots GUI.

-* Units have to be configured in config.ini file first, Other settings are set by GUI.
+* Units have to be configured in configs folder first, Other settings are set by GUI.

 **Donate**

+* If you enjoy this then feel free to buy my a beer and keep me motivated to update regularly.

  bitcoin:3F7iPCCC6Xwpuc3kbQQTJ8fjsaR2A531x6